Sam-scripter/ADB-CAT2/README.md

 Save&Connect

 <h3>QUESTION 2: BASIC OPERATIONS</h3>

-Create database
-We will use mongoDB shell (mongosh) to demonstrate CRUD In the Context of a Recruitment System, we will use recruitmentDB as our database, applicants as the collection and each applicant record as a document, each applicant document will include: applicantId (Number) name (String) gender (String)
+A sample recruitment system database will be used to demonstrate the Create, Read, Update and Delete (CRUD) operations of a document store database.
+The interaction with the database will be via the mongoDB shell (mongosh).
+In this database, applicants will be stored as collections and applicant records will be stored as documents.Each applicant document will include: applicantId (Number) name (String) gender (String)